 - A $50 non-refundable application fee.

-The Doctoral Program in School Psychology is currently not accredited by the American Psychological Association (APA).
+The Doctoral Program in School Psychology received approval from the American Psychological Association’s (APA) Commission on Accreditation (CoA) for our “Intent to Apply” application and voted to provide public notice of the program’s intent to seek accreditation on the CoA website.
+The doctoral program is not currently accredited by the American Psychological Association (APA).
 The program is, however, designed to be aligned with the APA’s accreditation standards set forth by the “Standards of Accreditation in Health Service Psychology” (SoA).
-The program submitted its ‘Intent to Apply’ for APA Accreditation in the Spring of 2021 and we are pursuing steps necessary to achieve accreditation in a timely manner.
 The Doctoral Program in School Psychology will apply for accreditation as soon as possible.

 APA accreditation is designed so that new doctoral programs can apply for, and possibly achieve accreditation, which is the goal for this nascent Psy.D. program.
 We cannot guarantee accreditation, but will make every effort to be successful toward that goal.
 Graduation from a nonaccredited program may impact eligibility for licensure in the state in which the student intends to practice.
 All applicants should investigate licensure requirements of the state in which they intend to practice.